 “The heart and soul of this community is through taking the time, talent and energy of folks who believe in what we do and creating sustainable opportunities for them to have a phenomenal impact on the lives of young people,” says Kate.
 “Beyond the treasure that people so generously offer our community, we are so grateful for the time and talent they bring as well.”

 Learn more about Endowment Building Pathways offered through Rose Community Foundation.
-For organizations interested in learning more about endowment funds, please contact Amelia Fink.
+For organizations interested in learning more about endowment funds, please contact Mellenie Goebel.